kokkos/kokkos-core-wiki/docs/source/API/core/view/view.md

 Their underlying types are unspecified, but equivalent to `std::integral_constant` with a nullary member function callable from host and device side.
 Users are encouraged to use `rank()` and `rank_dynamic()` (akin to a static member function call) instead of relying on implicit conversion to an integral type.

+The actual type of `rank[_dymanic]` as it was defined until Kokkos 4.1 was left up to the implementation (that is, up to the compiler not to Kokkos) but in practice it was often `int` which means this change may yield warnings about comparing signed and unsigned integral types.
+It may also break code that was using the type of `View::rank`.
+Furthermore, it appears that MSVC has issues with the implicit conversion to `size_t` in certain constexpr contexts.
+Calling `rank()` or `rank_dynamic()` will work in those cases.

 ### Typedefs

 #### Data Types